jeremyknight-me/clock/README.md

 # clock
-A simple WPF clock application.
+A simple WPF clock application because Windows 11 doesn't show a clock on secondary monitors.